-According to American Journal of Public Health (AJPH), around 40 percent of individuals who are 65 years and older will require “skilled residential nursing care,” and between five percent and 33 percent of long-term care residents reported suicide ideation with the past 30 days.
+According to the American Journal of Public Health (AJPH), around 40 percent of individuals who are 65 years and older will require “skilled residential nursing care,” and between five percent and 33 percent of long-term-care residents reported suicide ideation with the past 30 days.

 Sadly, nursing home facilities show a higher rate of suicides at an annual rate of as much as 34.8 per 100,000 residents, compared with the rates among older adults living independently outside of nursing homes.

 Because we admit our loved ones into nursing homes to care for them, especially in all the ways that are specific to the elderly’s unique physical and mental ailments, we trust that the facility staff will include in this care the assessment, treating, and management of residents who demonstrate suicidal ideation or potential.

 If a nursing home failed your loved one in this capacity, and he or she committed suicide as a result, a Zanes Law mental illness and suicide lawyer in Phoenix, AZ will do everything from A to Z to champion your right to be compensated.
 Call (866)-499-8989 for a free, no-obligation consultation.

 Research reported in the International Journal of Geriatric Psychiatry revealed the following risk factors for suicides in nursing homes:

 Phoenix Mental Illness and Suicide Lawyer Near Me (866)-499-8989

 Researchers remain divided on whether residents of nursing homes present a higher risk of suicide than members of their demographic who live out in the community at large.
 The arguments presented on each side go like this:

 Research in this area rarely considers how the nursing homes themselves or their intervention protocols weigh in as risk factors for suicides among residents.
 Little is known about suicides in these facilities.
 However, research reported in APJH reveals that, besides psychiatric disorders, several factors unique to the facility do play a role, including bed size and high staff turnover.